Running/Injuries

 • No pain during walking for 1 week

-• No pain with hopping test
+• No pain with single-leg hopping test

-• No tenderness on palpation of tibia
+• No tenderness on palpation along tibia

 Stress Fracture